rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

    ]

-6. ### Validate and Implement Data Model
+8. ### Validate and Implement Data Model
 Test your model to ensure it hasn't overfit or underfit your dataset.
 Determine if your model generalizes well by validating it with a subset of data not used during training.

-Used hyperparmmeter tuning and model ensembling to improve performance.
+Cross validation and ensembling were used improve generalization.

 7. ### Optimize and Strategize
 Iterate through the process to make the model better.
 As a data scientist, your strategy should be to focus on recommendations and design while outsourcing developer operations and application plumbing.